 The Earl Center layout is a single, large, open environment, with options for creating separate classroom or meeting spaces.
-In addition, the lightweight, configurable furniture (see our list of furniture and their manufacturers) and the technology available make the Earl Center the most tech-enabled and versatile space on campus.
+In addition, the lightweight, configurable furniture (see our list of furniture and their manufacturers [PDF]) and the technology available make the Earl Center the most tech-enabled and versatile space on campus.

 Visit the Technology page for more information about our technology offerings.